 Thanks to this tool you'll be able to interact with your Android's artificial intelligence by means of simple voice commands and even hold dialogs with the assistant.
 Of course, you can also use this app, which is also available for iOS, by simply typing although we'll probably be able to take more advantage of it in situations in which we're unable to write (whilst we're driving for instance).

-Everything you can do with Google Assistant
+All you can do with Google Assistant

 - Make phone calls by means of voice commands.